Dragons' Den contender: how managers can achieve effective communication

 Being openly empathetic makes people feel like you hear and understand them.
 This is what helps to build strong relationships and promote a supportive work environment.

 By demonstrating empathy and emotional intelligence, managers can build trust and rapport with their teams.
+Developing the ability to understand others gives managers the power to build trust and succeed in their job.
 When managers and leaders embrace these qualities, this can build trust within their teams and encourage collaboration.

 Putting it into motion